soupglasses/coturnix/README.md

 the attached [LICENSE](./LICENSE) file.
 Further advice may be found at [Joinup's EUPL page](https://joinup.ec.europa.eu/collection/eupl).

-### Usage of Compatible Licences
+### Usage of LICENSE

-_Please note that the information given in this section is meant for reference purposes only, and does not constitute legal advice, and it further does not grant any additional permissions beyond what the EUPLv1.2 license describes._
+_WARNING: Please note that the information given in this section is meant for
+___reference purposes only___, and does not constitute legal advice.
+This section further does not grant any additional permissions beyond what the relevant LICENSE file(s) describe or to the above license statement._

-The Source Code from this repository can be both utilized and modified under the EUPL v1.2 license, or alternatively, according to Article 5 of the EUPL, you have the option to select any of the EUPLv1.2's 'Compatible Licences'.
-These have been listed at the end of this section for convenience.
+#### Usage as a Library

-Additionally, with the license extension given to Article 5 (compatibility clause), you are further allowed to use this repository as a library to your project(s) using ___any license___ of your choosing.
+With the license extension given to Article 5 (compatibility clause), you are allowed to use this repository as a library to with your project(s) using
+___any license___ of your choosing.
+The EUPL further guarantees linking freedom, so how you decide to include this as a library is up to you.

+#### Usage of Compatible Licensing

+The Source Code from this repository can be utilized and modified under the EUPL v1.2 license, or alternatively, you can choose any of it's 'Compatible Licences' described in Article 5.
+These and their supported versions have been listed at the end of this section.

+REWORD this to sound like you may take subsections of the code here (with relevant attribution) or otherwise use the project.

+you MAY take parts of the code and relicense it into your bigger project.
+You MAY NOT take the whole project and relicense it.

 | License                                                   | Shorthand     | Applicable Version(s)                    |
 |-----------------------------------------------------------|---------------|------------------------------------------|